Retroactive First Offender in Georgia

 Were you convicted of a felony but later found out that you were entitled to plead guilty or nolo contendere under Georgia’s First Offender Act?
 Maybe you were not informed by your attorney of the availability of the First Offender Act program.
 Or, unfortunately, you may not have even had representation at all at your sentencing.
 If so, your case may be eligible for retroactive application of the First Offender Act and sentencing.
 If there is any chance to wipe your record clean then it’s a worthy cause to look into because your criminal history will follow you for the rest of the days of your life, negatively impacting your livelihood.
-But, first, you may be wondering what exactly does the First Offender Act entail?
+But, first, you may be wondering what exactly the First Offender Act entails.

-Under Georgia law, O.C.G.A. § 42-8-60, First Offender Act is an alternative sentencing option that allows a person with no prior felony convictions to dispose of their criminal case without a conviction.
+Under Georgia law, O.C.G.A. § 42-8-60, the First Offender Act is an alternative sentencing option that allows a person with no prior felony convictions to dispose of their criminal case without a conviction.
 The law states:

 (a) Upon a verdict or plea of guilty or a plea of nolo contendere, but before an adjudication of guilt, in the case of a defendant who has not been previously convicted of a felony, the court may, without entering a judgment of guilt and with the consent of the defendant: